Theory of law by Sir Henry Maine || Historical school of Jurisprudence ||

 Sir Henry Maine was a British comparative jurist and historian.
 He is famous for the thesis outlined in his book Ancient Law that law and society developed ‘from status to contract.’
 He was a Cambridge Apostle.
 Shortly afterward, he accepted a tutorship at Trinity Hall.
 In 1847, he was appointed a Regius Professor of Civil Law, and he was called to the bar three years later, he held this chair till 1854.
 Meanwhile, in 1852 he had become one of the readers appointed by the Inns of Court.

 Stages of Development of law:

-In the beginning, the law was made by the command of the king believed to be acting under the divine inspiration of Goddess of justice.
-Who was above the law and whose commands must be obeyed by the inferiors.
+In the beginning, the law was made by the command of the king believed to be acting under the divine inspiration of the Goddess of justice.
+Who was above the law and whose commands must be obeyed by the inferiors?

 In the next stage, the office of the King or Judge was inspired by the heads of the councils.
-Priest became a repository of law which circulated the King’s power and claimed the sole monopoly of knowledge.
+The priest became a repository of law that circulated the King’s power and claimed the sole monopoly of knowledge.
 Therefore, the priest class tried to preserve the customs of race or caste intact.
 Since the art of writing was not invented, the customs of the community became law for those who were united with blood relations.
 In this way, we notice a special event.
-The concept of custom is a development of the theory of Maine emerging behind the themesters or judgments.
+The concept of custom is a development of the theory of Maine emerging behind the mesters or judgments.